nodekit-io/nodekit-cli/templates-build/doc/readme.md

         nodekit plugin add nodekit-plugin-camera@^2.0.0 --fetch

 - Clone the specified git repo, checkout to tag `2.1.0`, look for plugin.xml in the `plugin` directory, and add it to the project.
-Save the `plugin-spec` to `config.xml`:
+Save the `plugin-spec` to `nodekit.json`:

         nodekit plugin add https://github.com/apache/nodekit-plugin-camera.git#2.1.0:plugin --save